jamie2210/C1_MS2_DCG/README.md

 ### Hangman

 1. Each time a key on the board selected an incorrect word 2 mistakes were added instead of one.
-The checkLetter function was called in both the keydown and keyup event listeners so removing it one fixed the issue.
+The checkLetter function was called in both the keydown and keyup event listeners.
+By removing it in one fixed the issue.

-2.
-- During testing when using some iPhones all the button styling was off.
+2. During testing when using some iPhones all the button styling was off.
 This is down to using default button stlying.
 To fix I added my own styling to match that of the chrome default.
 <details><summary>iPhone Default</summary>
 <img src="docs/bugs/iphone-bug.png">
 </details>